-Gelatin is all the rage right now– and for GOOD reason, but there are some not-so-widely known facts that I would like to share with you.
-If you’ve ever overdosed on gummy bears or sweet and sour protein bites, you MAY already know what I’m about to talk about!
+Gelatin and collagen are all the rage right now — and for GOOD reason, but there are some not-so-widely known facts that I would like to share with you.
+If you've ever overdosed on gummy bears, sweet and sour protein bites, or overdosed on collagen the first time you used it, you MAY already know what I'm about to talk about!

-1) Eating too much gelatin or using the wrong kind for you can cause digestive upset—> constipation, bloating and lack of appetite.
+1) Eating too much gelatin or collagen and/or using the wrong kind for you can cause digestive upset— constipation, pain, excessive fullness, bloating and lack of appetite.